lspitler/astrometry.net-lite/README.md

 Building and installation of the required astrometry.net binaries is decribed below.
 Once these are installed, from python3 you can run the following command, for example:

-`solve-field --overwrite --uniformize 0 --no-remove-lines --no-plots --config [/path/to/astrometry.cfg]  -o [basefilename] -X X -Y Y --sort-column FLUX --width 3352 --height 2532 [basefilename].xyls`
+`solve-field --overwrite --uniformize 0 --no-remove-lines --no-plots -o [basefilename] -X X -Y Y --sort-column FLUX --width 3352 --height 2532 [basefilename].xyls`

 where `[basefilename]` is just the base name for the input binary fits file (described [here](http://astrometry.net/doc/build-index.html#prepare-fits)) and the basename for all the output files.
-Also [/path/to/astrometry.cfg] points to where you'd like a default config file for running solve-field.

 ### Prerequisites